Flaming Flare Hot Pepper

 This upright, disease resistant variety produces high yields all season long; green fruit maturing to red; great for containers and gardens; sweet and spicy, perfect for salsas, sauces, marinades, grilling and pickling; hotter when harvested red

-Flaming Flare Hot Pepper is an annual vegetable plant that is typically grown for its edible qualities.
+Flaming Flare Hot Pepper is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces green narrow peppers (which are technically 'berries') which are usually ready for picking from early summer to early fall.
 The fruit will often fade to red over time.
 The peppers have a delicious taste and a crunchy texture.

 The peppers are most often used in the following ways: